 The OCA rules are also used to assess whether or not a data set is complete.
-In order for a data set to be considered complete, a number of criteria must be met: a) there are a sufficient number of static calibration files of the right classification, b) there are enough files to create the appropriate master calibration files, and c) at least one raw science image file is present.
+In order for a data set to be considered complete, a number of criteria must be met: a) there are a sufficient number of static calibration files of the right classification, b) there are enough files to create the appropriate master dark and master flat frames, and c) at least one raw standard star or science image is present.
 An incomplete data set will appear in the interactive DataSet Selection window in grey text.
 The 'missing' components of the data set are listed if the mouse is hovered over the row in which the missing data set appears, e.g. "MISSING MASTER\DARK".
 Inspecting incomplete data sets can be used to reveal why the organiser considers the data set to be incomplete.
 A user may still select incomplete data sets for processing, but the workflow will not be completed successfully.